cytoscape/cyREST/README.md

 cyto-bridge
 ===========

-Plugin to transfer data between Cytoscape and R, MATLAB, and other tools.
+Plug-in to transfer data between Cytoscape and R, MATLAB, and other tools.